cnabio/cnab-spec/401-installation-state.md

 }
 ```

-The tool may request the contents of the output, retrieved from `/cnab/app/outputs/clientCert`, and persist it for later use.
+The tool MAY request the contents of the output, retrieved from `/cnab/app/outputs/clientCert`, and persist it for later use.

 ```
 -----BEGIN CERTIFICATE-----